Share on twitter

 Although the trials and tribulations of TRACER, FRES and Warrior have not significantly impacted the CTAS 40, there is no doubt that it has not been a smooth development, clearly, something that takes nearly 30 years to bring into service is not without problems, but by late 2015, qualification tests passed and a production contract awarded.

-Commenting on the test, Senior Requirements manager for the AJAX Program, Lt.
+Commenting on the test, the Senior Requirements manager for the AJAX Program, Lt.
 Col. David Cathro said;

-Testing and qualification continued and in June 2016, the MoD issued a £12.9 million contract extension to CTAI for for additional qualififcation.
+Testing and qualification continued and in June 2016, the MoD issued a £12.9 million contract extension to CTAI for additional qualification.

 In July 2016, Nexter announced the private development of a new turret family built around the CT40.